Béla Kun: Hungarian Soviet Republic

-The Romanian Army had launched an offensive on 17 April 1919 and by the end of the month they were only 60 km from Budapest.
-On 26 April Kun was forced to admit publicly that he had made a mistake in rejecting Allied Power's proposals, and spoke of resignation.
+The Romanian Army had launched an offensive on 17 April 1919, and by the end of the month they were only 60 km from Budapest.
+On 26 April, Kun was forced to admit publicly that he had made a mistake in rejecting the proposals of the Allies, and spoke of resignation.
 The leaders of the trade unions still controlled by ex-Socialists recruited an army of 50,000 men who managed to halt the Romanian troops and to reoccupy the most important cities which had been lost in Upper Hungary.
-However, this victory was attributed to the People’ Commissar for Defence, Vilmos Böhm, and his soldiers, all from the Socialist Party, and not to the Communist political commissars Rákosi and Münnich.
+However, this victory was attributed to the People' Commissar for Defence, Vilmos Böhm, and his soldiers, all from the Socialist Party, and not to the Communist political commissars Rákosi and Münnich.

-In the second half of June, Georges Clemenceau proposed a memorandum that promised a cessation of hostilities by the Entente in return for an immediate evacuation of Upper Hungary by the Hungarian Army, which Kun accepted, though he stated in a speech that “The imperialist peace that we are forced to conclude will not last longer than that of Brest-Litovsk, because of the revolution that will inevitably burst out in other European countries.”
+In the second half of June, Georges Clemenceau proposed a memorandum that promised a cessation of hostilities by the Entente in return for an immediate evacuation of Upper Hungary by the Hungarian Army, which Kun accepted, though he stated in a speech that "The imperialist peace that we are forced to conclude will not last longer than that of Brest-Litovsk, because of the revolution that will inevitably burst out in other European countries."
 One of these "inevitable" revolutions was to be the insurrection Hungarian Communist agents were planning in neighbouring Austria.
 However, Austrian police discovered the plot and arrested the organisers the day before the coup was to be carried out.

 The domestic situation was rapidly worsening as a result of the regime's actions, with not only former army officers and Catholic and Protestant clergy but urban workers, the Communist's primary base of support, becoming increasingly disaffected.
 On 24 June, an uprising against the regime in Budapest was suppressed after twenty hours of fighting in the streets.
 At the same time an anarchist conspiracy was uncovered and suppressed (its members shot) in Budapest and other cities.
 The government retaliated with secret police, revolutionary tribunals and semiregular detachments such as Tibor Szamuely's bodyguards, the Lenin Boys; this renewed campaign of repression became known as the Red Terror.
 Of those arrested, an estimated 370 to about 600 were killed; others place the number at 590.
+Subsequently, the White Terror that followed the fall of the Communist regime claimed 10 times as many victims.